rkzn/open-api-docs/docs/api-application.md

 Once your application got activated by Spotware you can start using the Open API through your application, thr next step is to add a redirect URI that will be used for [authentication](../account-authentication).

 You can always change your application redirect URIs and add new ones or remove old ones.

+!!! note
+    The playground default redirect URI is only for playground environment, it will not work outside playground environment, you can't use it on your own code/program.